 Summary

-The COVID-19 pandemic has overwhelmed mental health services and systems, causing delays in service for people in need and disrupting treatment access.
-At the same time, a growing number of people, including health care workers and other essential workers, are developing what could become long-term mental health conditions due to the pandemic.
-The Digital Mental Health Care for COVID-19 High-Risk Populations project will work to address these challenges by creating, testing and delivering new digital mental health care tools and supporting sustained access for those who would most benefit from these resources.
+The COVID-19 pandemic overwhelmed mental health services and systems, causing delays in service for people in need and disrupting treatment access.
+At the same time, a growing number of people, including health care workers and other essential workers, reported disproportionate rates of anxiety and stress, and were at high-risk for developing long-term mental health conditions.
+The Digital Mental Health Care for COVID-19 High-Risk Populations project worked to address these challenges by developing digital mental health care tools and resources, and disseminating them in partnership with the New York State Office of Mental Health (NYS OMH).

 In Partnership With: